Module 13 Lab: Governance — Approval Workflows, Maturity Levels, and Audit Trails

 - L1: Agent cannot run commands — the no-terminal configuration is the teaching moment

-- L3: Smart approval reduces friction for false positives; genuinely dangerous commands still gate
+wrapper_allowlistenforces read-only command prefix baseline - L3: Smart approval reduces friction for false positives; genuinely dangerous commands still gate;

-~/.hermes/state.db— queryable with sqlite3 - DANGEROUS_PATTERNS is the mechanical safety net; SOUL.md NEVER rules are the behavioral net
+~/.hermes/state.db— queryable with sqlite3, including rejection events - DANGEROUS_PATTERNS is the mechanical safety net; SOUL.md NEVER rules are the behavioral net

 The governance spectrum in one sentence:

-L1 proposes, L2 pauses, L3 filters, L4 trusts — and the audit trail observes everything.
+L1 proposes, L2 reads, L3 investigates, L4 acts — and the audit trail observes everything, including every GOVERNANCE REJECTED event.

 Next: Module 14 capstone.
 You will present your track agent with its current governance configuration, show one promotion criteria you wrote in this lab, and demonstrate the approval gate behavior to your team.